metabase/metabase/docs/questions/introduction.md

 # Questions

 Questions in Metabase are queries, their results, and their visualization.
+Questions are the basic analytical unit in Metabase.
 You can think about them as saved queries that you can display as tables or charts, and organize into collections and dashboards.
+You can embed questions, share links to them, export their results, and have them alert you when results are interesting.

 ## Creating a new question